joshwadd/End2end_Driving_Keras/README.md

 ## Data Collection, Augmentation and Preprocessing

-The Udacity simulator contains two separate tracks that differ in both difficulty and visual properties of the tack
+The Udacity simulator contains two separate tracks that differ in both difficulty and visual properties of the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2Mzc2MzE4LC0xMDQ4MDgxNDldfQ==
+eyJoaXN0b3J5IjpbLTI3ODMxNTQwNSwtMTA0ODA4MTQ5XX0=
 -->